 About

 The institute has been involved in 30 EU-financed projects since 2000, coordinating eight of them.
 This extensive experience underscores SIFO’s capacity to manage complex, large-scale research initiatives.
-Currently, SIFO plays an active part in several international projects addressing pressing challenges such as sustainable consumption, food systems, climate adaptation, and consumer behaviors central to a transition toward a more sustainable Europe.
+Currently, SIFO plays an active part in several international projects addressing pressing challenges such as sustainable consumption, food systems, climate adaptation, and consumer behaviours central to a transition toward a more sustainable Europe.

 SIFO’s research agenda covers a wide range of consumer-related topics with strong relevance for EU policies and the Sustainable Development Goals.
 Among its key focus areas are: